anjathiart/100-days-of-code/r1-log.md

 ### R1D93 - 20201106
 Linguilearn.
 Today was one of those 'aha' days.
 Refactoring my jsx to have one `ReactDom.render()` call to mount the whole front end.
 Similar to what we do in Vue at work.
 It is confusing since I'm writing all the code in a jsx script and not using singe file components, a store, router, ES6 module imports or webpack.
 This might get tricky down the line as the main view / pageView changes.
 And then I might have to have more than one render()'s.
 But I don't think so.
 What is not so great is that I will potentially be passing values up multiple level of parent-child components.
 Which might mean that I should at least, for now, render the error / msg modals outside the main #app.
 Learningn react this way, only using JSX, is making me understand a lot more about how things work, even though I still have some 'magic' happening (where things work but I'm just following documentation exmaples...).

+### R1D94 - 20201107
+Linguilearn.
+Following from yesterday, have now separated all non `<App />` components into separate file, and util functions into its own file.
+Feels backwards doing this and not using module imports, but that is ok.
+Added some layout classes with layout debug styling to see how it all fits.